ESP Ra.De.: Release

 ESP Ra.De. was first released in arcades by Atlus and Nihon System in April 1998.
-On November 6, 1998, a soundtrack album containing music from the game and DoDonPachi was co-published exclusively in Japan by Scitron and Gamest.
+A soundtrack album containing music from the game and DoDonPachi was co-published exclusively in Japan by Scitron and Gamest in November 1998.
 International Games System originally wanted to distribute the title in Taiwan after acquiring the DoDonPachi license for the PolyGame Master.
-On June 17, 2004, a port for EZweb mobile phones was distributed by Cave through their Gaesen Yokocho service as two separate titles.
+A port for EZweb mobile phones was distributed by Cave through their Gaesen Yokocho service as two separate titles in June 2004.
 In 2005, a conversion for i-mode phones titled ESP Ra.De.
 DX was also distributed by Cave through Gaesen Yokocho.
 Unlike other releases by Cave, it hadn't seen a contemporary home console port due to rights and publishing issues with Atlus.
-On December 19, 2019, M2 published a port for the Nintendo Switch and PlayStation 4 titled ESP Ra.De.
+In December 2019, M2 published a port for the Nintendo Switch and PlayStation 4 titled ESP Ra.De.
 Psi in physical and digital editions under their M2 ShotTriggers label.
 This version features the original arcade release and additions such as enhanced visuals, extra modes, re-recorded voiceovers and a new playable character called Alice Master.